 Production Entry (Manufacture):

-Create a Stock Entry with the purpose Manufacture.
+Create a Stock Entry with the purpose of Manufacture.

 Add the finished goods (wooden chairs) to the Finished Goods Warehouse.